11 of the best bike helmets and scooter helmets for kids

-How to position your child’s helmet correctly – The helmet needs to be flat over the top of the head, covering your child’s forehead but not their view.
-Place 2 adult fingers horizontally just above the eyebrows – the space above should be where the helmet sits on the forehead.
+The helmet needs to be flat over the top of the head, covering your child’s forehead but not their view.
+Place 2 adult fingers horizontally just above the eyebrows: the space above should be where the helmet sits on the forehead.

 Ben Gibson, managing director of Micro Scooters UK, says it’s important to make sure the foam pads inside the helmet are securely in place before putting the helmet on and adjusting the ratchet or dial at the back so it feels snug.
-"Then, with the straps undone, shake your head and bend over so the head is pointing to the floor – the helmet should not fall off, even with the chin straps undone."
+"Then, with the straps undone," he says, "get your child to shake their head and bend over so their head is pointing to the floor – the helmet should not fall off, even with the chin straps undone."

-"You should be able to fit one finger between your child’s chin and the buckle of the chinstrap.
-It should be tight, but comfortable enough to ride with,” says Simon.
-Another test you can perform is to twist and pull the helmet lightly.
-“If it doesn’t move, the chinstrap fits perfectly,” according to Val at Frog Bikes.
+"You should be able to fit 1 finger between your child’s chin and the buckle of the chinstrap.
+It should be tight, but comfortable enough to ride with."

 When to replace a bike helmet

-"Most experts agree that a helmet should be replaced 3-5 years after purchase.
-Even if your helmet has never been involved in a crash or accident as the materials in the helmet begin to slowly degrade after use from that three-year mark, and its safety cannot be completely guaranteed after that,” explains Simon.
+"Most experts agree that a helmet should be replaced 3 to 5 years after purchase.
+Even if your helmet has never been involved in a crash or accident, the materials in the helmet begin to slowly degrade from that 3-year mark, and its safety cannot be completely guaranteed after that," says Simon.

 And as your child grows, you’ll need to check they’ve not outgrown their helmet so measure your child’s head every few months.